vishvAsa/jyotiSham/history/articles/Hamlets_Mill__Santillana_Dechend/22_The_Adventure_and_the_Quest.md

 {{< figure src="../images/tlaloc.png" title="As revolting as the face of Humbaba are the features of Tlaloc, the so-called raingod of Mexico.
 They are revealing, however: constructed out of two serpents, Tlaloc's head represents, as it were, the caduceus of Hermes/Mercury." class="thumbnail">}}

+{{< figure src="../images/mercury-movements.png" title="" class="thumbnail">}}

+{{< figure src="../images/saturn-movement.png" title="" class="thumbnail">}}

+The reason the caduceus, the face of Tlaloc, and the notion of a "god of intestines" point exclusively to Mercury, one of the inferior planets (together with Venus) which are nearer to the sun than our planet Earth, becomes evident from figures 3-5, which illustrate Mercury's movements; it becomes even more evident if the representations of Mercury's racing feats within one solar year are compared to those of one of the superior planets within the same time (figure 6).
+It takes Saturn thirty years to accomplish his revolution around the sun, returning to the same fixed star; Mercury comes around in eighty-seven days (sidereal revolution; 115 days synodical).

+{{< figure src="../images/serqet.png" title="The Egyptian goddess Serqet, or Selket." class="thumbnail">}}

+{{< figure src="../images/scarab.png" title="A green jasper scarab of Greco-Phoenician origin (6th-5th century B.C.) shows the goddess with 'the rear of a four-legged, winged scorpion'; the archaeologists recognize “the fore part of Isis,” but the Scorpion lady is clearly in evidence." class="thumbnail">}}

+{{< figure src="../images/maya-scorpion-tail-godess.png" title="In the Maya Codex Tro-Cortesianus we meet again the “old goddess with the scorpion's tail,” although with a very different graphic convention.
+In Nicaragua and Honduras, “Mother Scorpion, who dwells at the end of the Milky Way,” is described as many-breasted." class="thumbnail">}}